Rule Eleven: Special Rules for the Documentary Awards - Feature

 - The significant dialogue or narration must be in English, or the entry must have English-language subtitles.

-- Films that, in any version, receive their first public exhibition or distribution in any manner other than as a theatrical motion picture release will not be eligible for Academy Awards.
-(This includes broadcast and cable television as well as home video marketing and Internet transmission, with the exception of password-protected Internet screenings for press review or film festival submission.)
-Ten minutes or ten percent of the running time of a film, whichever is shorter, is allowed to be shown in a nontheatrical medium prior to the film’s theatrical release.
+- Films that, in any version, receive their first public exhibition or distribution in a nontheatrical format, (including broadcast and cable television as well as home video marketing and Internet transmission, with the exception of password-protected Internet screenings for press review or film festival submission), will not be eligible for Academy Award consideration.
+Ten minutes or ten percent of the running time of a film, whichever is shorter, is allowed to be shown in a nontheatrical medium prior to the film’s commercial qualifying runs.

-- A Theatrical Screening Information Form informing the Academy of the details of each of the qualifying runs must be filed with the Awards office before the runs begin.
+- A Qualifying Screening Information Form informing the Academy of the details of each of the qualifying runs must be filed with the Awards office before the runs begin.

-- Entrants (including non-U.S. entrants) must have submitted to the Academy a fully completed Official Entry Form, 200 DVDs of the entry, without trailers or other extraneous material, capable of playing on Region 1/NTSC DVD players, (unless streaming technology is available) and all other required materials by 5 p.m.
+- Entrants (including non-U.S. entrants) must have submitted to the Academy a fully completed Official Entry Form, 250 DVDs of the entry, without trailers or other extraneous material, capable of playing on Region 0/NTSC DVD players, and all other required materials by 5 p.m.
 PT on the dates listed in Paragraph III.A.2 above.

 - Documentaries will be viewed by members of the Documentary Branch, which will use a preferential voting system to produce a shortlist of 15 films.
 Five nominees will then be chosen by a second round of balloting, again using a preferential voting system.